Hon. Caroline Elizabeth Anne Rice-Trevor1

 Consanguinity Index=0.04%

 Hon.
-Selina Rice-Trevor was born on 11 September 1836 at London, England.2 She was the daughter of George Rice-Trevor, 4th Baron Dynevor of Dynevor and Frances Fitzroy.3 She married General William Lygon Pakenham, 4th Earl of Longford, son of Thomas Pakenham, 2nd Earl of Longford and Lady Georgiana Emma Charlotte Lygon, on 12 November 1862 at London, England.1 She died on 22 January 1918 at age 81.1
+Selina Rice-Trevor was born on 11 September 1836 at London, England.2 She was the daughter of George Rice-Trevor, 4th Baron Dynevor of Dynevor and Frances Fitzroy.3 She married General William Lygon Pakenham, 4th Earl of Longford, son of Thomas Pakenham, 2nd Earl of Longford and Lady Georgiana Emma Charlotte Lygon, on 12 November 1862 at London, EnglandG.1 She died on 22 January 1918 at age 81.1

-As a result of her marriage, Hon.
+After her marriage, Hon.
 Selina Rice-Trevor was styled as Countess of Longford on 12 November 1862.
 From 12 November 1862, her married name became Pakenham.

 Children of Hon.
 Selina Rice-Trevor and General William Lygon Pakenham, 4th Earl of Longford